jiriklepl/noarr-mpi/README.md

 #include <noarr/mpi.hpp>
 ```

+The library provides a set of abstractions for MPI operations, including:

+- `mpi_transform` ([include/noarr/mpi/transform.hpp](include/noarr/mpi/transform.hpp)) - a function that transforms Noarr structures to MPI data types.
+- `mpi_traverser_t` ([include/noarr/mpi/traverser.hpp](include/noarr/mpi/traverser.hpp)) - a class that associates a Noarr traverser with an MPI communicator.
+- `scatter`, `gather`, `broadcast` ([include/noarr/mpi/algorithms.hpp](include/noarr/mpi/algorithms.hpp)) - functions that implement collective operations for Noarr structures.

+## GEMM kernel implementations

-To showcase the proposed abstraction, we implemented a distributed GEMM kernel using the proposed Noarr MPI abstraction.
-The project contains the source code of the GEMM kernel and the necessary scripts to build, run, and compare the kernel with a baseline GEMM kernel implemented in the Noarr library.
+To showcase the proposed abstraction, we implemented a distributed GEMM kernel using the proposed Noarr MPI abstraction and compared it with other libraries.
+All these implementations are included in the [examples](examples) directory.

+- [examples/noarr/gemm.cpp](examples/noarr/gemm.cpp) - implementation of the distributed GEMM kernel using the Noarr library and the proposed Noarr MPI abstraction.
+- [examples/boost/gemm.cpp](examples/boost/gemm.cpp) - implementation of the distributed GEMM kernel using the Boost.MPI library and serialization.
+This implementation ensures the layout-agnostic design of the GEMM kernel via the `mdspan` abstraction that is part of the C++ standard.
+- [examples/boostP2P/gemm.cpp](examples/boostP2P/gemm.cpp) - implementation of the distributed GEMM kernel using the Boost.MPI library and point-to-point communication of matrices serialized into input/output archives.
+This implementation ensures the layout-agnostic design of the GEMM kernel via the `mdspan` abstraction that is part of the C++ standard.
+- [examples/kokkosComm/gemm.cpp](examples/kokkosComm/gemm.cpp) - implementation of the distributed GEMM kernel using the Kokkos library and the KokkosComm abstraction that enables communication over MPI.
+- [examples/mpi/gemm.cpp](examples/mpi/gemm.cpp) - implementation of the distributed GEMM kernel using the MPI interface directly.
+This implementation ensures the layout-agnostic design of the GEMM kernel via the `mdspan` abstraction that is part of the C++ standard.

+All implementations are based on the GEMM kernel implementation from the PolyBench/C 4.2.1 benchmark suite by Louis-Noël Pouchet et al. The original code is available at <https://sourceforge.net/projects/polybench/files>.

 ## How to build